New Orleans Saints vs. Seattle Seahawks NFL Week 7 Odds, Plays and Insights for October 25, 2021

 - The Seahawks average 5.1 more points per game (23.3) than the Saints allow (18.2).

-- When Seattle totals more than 354.0 yards, the team is 1-2 against the spread and 1-2 overall.
+- In games that Seattle churns out more than 354.0 yards, the team is 1-2 against the spread and 1-2 overall.

 - The Seahawks have four giveaways this season, while the Saints have 10 takeaways.